What makes the IPPF different from other high school speech and debate formats?

 How much of a coach's time does the IPPF take up?

-After registering, each team must submit a 2,800-word essay for the Qualifying Round.
-If your team qualifies, you are then placed in a "NCAA March Madness"-style bracket to compete against other teams by volleying essays back and forth via email.
+After registering, each team must submit a 3,000-word essay for the Qualifying Round.
+If your team qualifies, you are then placed in a contest bracket and paired against one other team.
+You will volley essays back and forth via email.

 Ultimately, the time investment is up to every coach based on the research skills of your debaters, size of your team, and expectations of your school.
 While the IPPF is an elite competition, program models extend from single, bi-weekly after school sessions to twice a week class periods.
 The program provides a number of supports to help teams format their essays, including a topic primer that serves as a great starting point for devising your strategy.